taylorstools/ntlite-configs/README.md

 - Working Microsoft Store and app installation
 - On-Screen Keyboard (Tablet PC) - this had to be added due to an NTLite bug described here: <https://www.ntlite.com/community/index.php?threads/can%E2%80%99t-type-wifi-password.3094/>

+This config also includes enabling .NET Framework 3.5 in the new .wim.
+This can be disabled from the "Updates" tab in NTLite if desired.

 Tested on Windows 10 Enterprise LTSC 2021.